 What is Dividend Reinvesting (“DRIP” for short)?
 This is when the stock that you own pay dividends and those dividends are reinvested (at partial or whole shares) and are at no cost (hopefully) to you.
 I am lucky and all my brokerages give me the option to opt in or opt out of the DRIP plan, with no cost to reinvest to buy more shares.

-Benefits to DRIP:
+Benefits to Dividend reinvesting:

-- Mind-free investing: You do not have to worry about when to make an investment or that you forgot to pick up more shares
+- Mind-free investing: You do not have to worry when to make an investment or that you forgot to pick up more shares

-- Income Increase: With the reinvestment into more shares – your income (barring the dividend doesn’t decline) goes up!
+- Income Increase: With the reinvestment into more shares, your income (barring the dividend doesn’t decline) goes up!

-Cons to DRIP:
+Cons to Dividend reinvesting:

-A great example of a solid DRIP stock from my time as an investor is Lockheed Martin (LMT).
-I initially purchased them in the upper $60 range back towards the end of 2010, roughly 29 shares or $2K worth and annual income of about $73.
-At the time they were paying a $0.63 per share per quarter dividend and the yield was approximately 3.65-3.75%.
-They began experiencing large growth and appreciation in the stock to go with it, but before year end of 2010 they increased the dividend from $0.63 to $0.75 or a 19% increase.
-I haven’t added any to my cost and the stock has undergone 3 more increases since then – 2011, 2012 and 2013 to the tune of 33%, 15% and 15.6%.
+A great example of a solid DRIP stock in my dividend portfolio from my time as an investor is Lockheed Martin (LMT).
+Initially, I purchased them in the upper $60 range back towards the end of 2010.
+The purchase was for roughly 29 shares, or $2K worth, and the dividend stock produced annual income of about $73.
+At the time they were paying a $0.63 per share, per quarter dividend and the yield was approximately 3.65-3.75%.
+LMT began experiencing large growth and appreciation in the stock to go with it, but before year end of 2010 they increased the dividend from $0.63 to $0.75 or a 19% increase.
+I haven’t added any new capital to my cost and the stock has undergone 9 more increases since then – 2011-2019 at an average rate of 14%.
 I have reinvested all of my dividends since then.